 - Line two baking sheets with parchment paper.
 Place the sweet potatoes on one sheet and the Brussels sprouts on the other.
 Drizzle 1 tablespoon of olive oil over each sheet, and sprinkle each with 1/2 teaspoon of cinnamon and salt.
 Toss to make sure the vegetables are well-coated.

-- Bake both sheets for 15-20 minutes, until the sweet potatoes are soft, and the Brussels sprouts are soft and beginning to brown.
-The sweet potatoes may need to bake 5 minutes longer than the Brussels sprouts.
-Remove both sheets the oven when they are ready.
+- Bake both sheets for 15-20 minutes, until the sweet potatoes are soft and the Brussels sprouts are soft and beginning to brown.
+The sweet potatoes may need to be baked 5 minutes longer than the Brussels sprouts.
+Remove both sheets from the oven when they are ready.

 - While the vegetables are baking, cut the seitan or veggie meat into bite-size pieces.
 Heat a skillet over medium heat.

 - When the pan is hot, add 1/2 tablespoon of olive oil and the seitan.
 Add the thyme and sage and stir to make sure the seitan is well-coated.
-Cook the seitan for 5-7 minutes, turning the seitan frequently so that it will brown on all sides.
+Cook the seitan for 5-7 minutes, turning the seitan frequently to brown on all sides.

 - Remove from the heat once brown and crispy.

 - Warm the tortillas in a skillet, add the sweet potatoes, Brussels sprouts, and seitan.
 Top with salsa.
 Drizzle tahini over each taco.

 If your tahini is too thick to drizzle, thin it out with some warm water.